magento/devdocs/guides/v1.0/frontend-dev-guide/css-topics/using-fonts.md

 1. Place the font files to your theme directory under: app/design/frontend/&lt;Vendor&gt;/&lt;theme&gt;/web/fonts
 2. Include the font to your theme styles files by using one of the following approaches:

-* If you build a theme using Magento UI library, use the <code>.font-face</code> mixin to include a font:
+* If you build a theme using Magento UI library, use the <code>.font-face</code> mixin to include a font web/css/source/_typoghraphy:
 <pre>
 .font-face(
     @family-name,